benbenz/katapult/notes.md

      - [x] put all of them in one place (once for all)
      - [x] have the ln_command create all the necessary links Basically we're only removing the files form the jobs' dirs and moving them to a separate folder, to mutualize them better ...
+  - [ ] debug regression with state recovery after terminating instances and re-running
+  - [x] debug regression with bootstraping not printing out with option
-  - [ ] fetch log when process has aborted, and print it
+  - [x] fetch log when process has aborted, and print it
   - [ ] improve UI with Python RICH

 4) local mode: